apna-college/Delta-Projects/Dipankar Paul/README.md

 - Responsive design for various screen sizes and devices.
 - Interactive animations and transitions.
 - Smooth scrolling and navigation.
+- This is not a feature but I tried to add proper comment in my code, so that everyone can understand easily.

 # Technologies Used